devCU/IPS-BitTracker/README.md

 ## ** Updated Notes **

-04/25/19

-- Code refactor from IPS 4.3 (v1.x.x) >> IPS 4.4 (v2.x.x) in progress
+05/24/19

+- Beta Testing next week, contact me for details on how to participate
-- Release first half of May for Patrons
+- Release first half of June for Patrons
-- Release early June for Public
+- Release early July for Public
-- Added bitracker_devsrc development files for those who want continue work after 4.4 EOL (No Date)
 - Will do a release of compiled source in IPS .tar file format for import installations
 - Looking for an older version?
 [IPS 4.2x/4.3x version](https://github.com/GaalexxC/IPS-4.3-BitTracker) in active development